alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 driving industrial innovations,
-addressing pressing societal questions or problems, or taking account of community priorities during planning stages and successfully addressing them.
+addressing pressing societal questions or problems, or taking account of community priorities during the planning stages of a project and successfully addressing them.

-It is in the interests of researchers, therefore, to track the impact of all their research outputs, including datasets.
+It is in the interests of researchers and institutions, therefore, to track the impact of their research.
-There are, however, particular benefits they can realise by analysing how and where their shared datasets are being used.
+An obvious place to start is with the impact of research outputs, including datasets.
+Admittedly, the prospect of using quantitative measures for this is not without controversy.
+Social and political concerns include the encroachment on academic freedom and creativity, and the effects on the well-being of researchers of working in a culture of measurement [@kansa2014ins].
+The limitations of what is being measured must also be recognised: awareness is needed of the specific types of impact being recorded, which may not be comprehensive especially given how broad the consideration of impact could be.
+The output from tools for tracking impact must also be carefully considered.
+As discussed below, due to the immaturity of the area some of the measurements may not be comparable.
+A note of caution must be sounded if using derived data for decision making: knowledge of the strengths and weaknesses of different metrics must be taken into account.

+Researchers can however start to use some metrics as indicators of impact and follow them up as potential leads that could become the basis of demonstrating impact in a case study.
-By monitoring usage, researchers can get to know which forms of data preparation and data publication work best when sharing their datasets, and adjust their practices accordingly.
+Furthermore, by monitoring usage of their shared datasets, researchers can get to know which forms of data preparation and data publication work best, and adjust their practices accordingly.
 By tracking who is reusing their data, researchers may uncover opportunities for collaboration from among their peers,